 The turning point was when I was in junior college.
 The class is much smaller.
 There were less than 25 students per class.
 It was great for me as an introvert because I’m better at opening up to smaller groups of people.

-And we had longer breaks in between lessons.
-I had more time connect with others.
-I also think that having a mix of male and female in the class helped.
-When you have all male students, the class is rowdier.
-But when you have female in the class, the guys tends to tone down their behavior.
-Furthermore, the guys are now older and more matured, they are more accepting towards guys like me who isn’t that good with sports.
+And we had much longer breaks in between lessons.
+I had more time to connect with others.
+I also think that having a mix of males and females in the class helped.
+When you have all the male students, the class is rowdier.
+But when you have females in the class, the guys tend to tone down their behavior.
+Furthermore, the guys are now older and more mature, they are more accepting of guys like me who isn’t that good with sports.
 We even played soccer together.

-And of course, it helps to be in a class that is fun and a good mix of different personality.
+And of course, it helps to be in a class that is fun and a good mix of different personalities.

 Accepting My Introverted Nature

 At 13, I started writing to myself because I was lonely.
 Writing helped me a lot.
 I couldn’t connect with my classmates in school.
 But I didn’t want my parents to know about it.
 I didn’t want them to worry.
 So I wrote to myself instead.

 Not only was I able to express my ideas through writing: